gacelita/ventas/README.md

 (seed/seed :recreate? true)
 ```

 Now you can open `localhost:3450` to see the frontend!
-It's recommended that you enable the `verbose` logging level in the console, to see what's going on.

 The backoffice's URL is `localhost:3450/admin`, which currently requires no auth :)